liaoyunkun/ZAP/README.md

 The ZAP processor is a 10 stage pipelined processor for FPGA with support for cache and MMU (ARMv5T compliant).

-Please note that the processor is *not* an ARM clone but a completely different RTL design, written from scratch (in FPGA compliant Verilog-2001), that can run ARM v5T binaries, hence, no particular ARMX number is specified.
+Please note that the processor is *not* an ARM clone but a completely different RTL design, written from scratch (in FPGA compliant Verilog-2001), that can run ARM v5T binaries (both user and kernel code), hence, no particular ARMX number is specified.

-This project was created for the ORCONF-2016 Student Design Contest.
+This project was originally created for the ORCONF-2016 Student Design Contest.

 ZAP is specifically designed to work with FPGAs.
+To keep the code generic across FPGA vendors, inference based coding style is followed.

 ![Wishbone logo](https://wishbone-interconnect.readthedocs.io/en/latest/_images/wishbone_stamp.svg)

 #### Repos

+This project is hosted on Github and Opencores.

 GIT: https://github.com/krevanth/ZAP